Lori Costello,

 hwallace@aecroe50.org

-Tracy Gocal, Math Teacher
+Tracy Gocal, Teacher

 tgocal@aecroe50.org

-John Mikeworth, Social Studies Teacher
+John Mikeworth, Teacher

 jmikeworth@aecroe50.org

-Kendra Bowers, English Teacher
+Kendra Bowers, Teacher

 kbowers@aecroe50.org